satyamsanodiya/Embedded-Hardware/PCB_Design_Learning/11_Design_for_Testablity (DFT)/README.md

 # Overview

-Design for Testability (DFT) is the practice of designing a Printed Circuit Board (PCB) so that it can be easily inspected, debugged, and tested throughout manufacturing and during product development.
+Design for Testability (DFT) is the engineering practice of designing a Printed Circuit Board (PCB) so that it can be easily inspected, programmed, debugged, validated, and repaired throughout its entire life cycle.

+A PCB that functions electrically but cannot be efficiently tested is considered an incomplete design.

+During mass production, thousands of PCBs may be manufactured every day.
+Even if the manufacturing process is highly controlled, defects such as missing components, solder bridges, incorrect component values, damaged ICs, and PCB fabrication errors can still occur.

-Even if a PCB is electrically correct and easy to manufacture, it still needs to be verified after assembly.
-Without proper test access, locating faults becomes difficult, manufacturing costs increase, and product reliability decreases.
+Without proper test access, locating these faults becomes extremely time-consuming and expensive.

-DFT ensures that engineers and automated test systems can efficiently verify electrical connectivity, validate circuit functionality, program microcontrollers, and diagnose faults throughout the product lifecycle.
+DFT ensures that every important electrical signal can be accessed by engineers or automated test systems, allowing faults to be identified quickly while reducing production cost and improving product reliability.

-Modern electronic products rely heavily on DFT principles because production lines often manufacture thousands of PCBs every day.
-Testing every board manually is impractical, so PCBs must be designed with testing in mind from the beginning.
+Modern electronic products rely heavily on DFT principles because manual testing is impractical for large-scale manufacturing.

+For this learning module, I studied:

+- Testability principles
+- Test point planning
+- SWD interface
+- JTAG interface
+- Boundary Scan
+- TAP Controller
+- Automated Test Equipment (ATE)
+- In-Circuit Testing (ICT)
+- Flying Probe Testing
+- Functional Testing
+- PCB review for testing

 ---